Musandam Oman collage

 Seih, Jebel Hareem Musandam

-Seih plain is very peaceful and visitors should keep in mind that this is a spot where people go to enjoy the tranquility.
+Seih plain is very peaceful and visitors should keep in mind that this is a spot where people go to enjoy the tranquillity.

 The road continues to Rawdha, a valley far from other villages but inhabited for centuries, as the Islamic and pre-Islamic graveyards tell.